dentarg/auth0-blog/_posts/2017-07-14-from-mongodb-to-dynamodb.markdown

 }, ...);
 ```

-The reason this works is that documents within a specific partition key are sorted using the index'es sort key, so limiting the result set to one document will naturally return the most overdue one.
+The reason this works is that documents within a specific partition key are sorted using the index's sort key, so limiting the result set to one document will naturally return the entry the smallest *next_available_at* value.

+A similar effect could have been accomplished with a global secondary index.
+The benefit of using a local secondary index instead of a global one is that global indexes are more expensive to maintain: every write to the table also requires a write to the global index, increasing the total cost of the operation.

 If you like solving crosswords you will also like designing DynamoDB indexes, especially *local secondary indexes*.

 ### What's Next?

-We have succeeded moving Auth0 Extend data layer from MongoDB to DynamoDB.
+We successfully moved Auth0 Extend's data layer from MongoDB to DynamoDB.
 This enabled us to support our product in all AWS regions, something that would be much more difficult for us to sustain organizationally while self-hosting Mongo.

 While we have achieved the "code complete, all tests passing" stage of the transition, we know it is just the beginning of the journey.